signalogic/SigSRF_SDK/README.md

     1) A limited trial version of DirectCore software.

     2) HPC application demos and test programs, including C/C++ source code.

+To run the basic programs, you will need to install one of the PCIe cards shown here (http://processors.wiki.ti.com/index.php).

 Separate RAR packages are provided for different Linux distributions.
 Please download appropriate rar package to use with the install script.